stylepatrick/spring-ai-rag-vectorstore/README.md

 # spring-ai-rag-vectorstore
- Spring AI RAG vector store sentiment search on custom data loaded by tiko.
+ Spring AI RAG vector store sentiment search on custom data loaded by tiko with a REST API.
+ Data are loaded to the vector store over a bootstrap init methode.
+The example loades some articles from Stackoverflow with the help of tiko and push the embeddings to the vector store database.
+ With the help of a prompt template (.st) the message is generated and sent to OpenAI on the vector store data source.